Dometrain/deep-dive-typescript/9-advanced-features-and-techniques/9.1-intro/readme.md

-# Miscellaneous Advanced TypeScript Features
+# Advanced TypeScript Features and Techniques

-In this module, we'll explore advanced TypeScript features that don't fit neatly into the other modules.
-I'll share a few of my favorite tricks, patterns, and common pitfalls.
+In this module, we'll explore many advanced TypeScript features and techniques that don't fit neatly into the other modules.
+I'll share a variety of useful tricks, patterns, and common pitfalls including branded types, loose autocomplete, named tuples, evolving any, using jsdocs, testing types, and more.